Please visit the Graduate Catalog for specific program requirements:

 Students in our program are a diverse group, whose academic background represents not only Arkansas and the surrounding region, but also many other states and foreign countries.
 Students work closely with one another and with faculty mentors, creating a spirit of community and cooperation.
 This is facilitated through seminars and various social functions.
 Students are expected to conduct themselves in a professional and ethical manner.
 A specific goal and benefit of the program is development of the student’s skills in all areas of scientific communication.
 As part of that development, serving as a teaching assistant is a required program activity.
 That experience is also of great benefit in other areas of professional development.

-For more information please contact Dr. Darin Jones, the coordinator for the Applied Chemistry emphasis area.
+For more information please contact the administrator for this program.